Putting Prevention into Practice

 D. Thiazide diuretic.

 The patient asks if his 19-year-old son should be screened for high blood pressure.
-Based on the USPSTF's findings, which
+Based on the USPSTF's findings, which one of the following statements is correct?

 U.S. Preventive Services Task Force.
 Screening for high blood pressure in adults: U.S. Preventive Services Task Force recommendation statement.
 Ann Intern Med.
 2015;163(10):778–786.